raimye/echobot/README.md

+# Echoswing

 ## Synopsis

 This project aims at controlling a Parrot Swing drone using an Amazon Echo.

 ## Motivation

-This project is based on rondadag echobot project (https://github.com/rondagdag/echobot).
+This project is based on Ron Dadag [echobot project](https://github.com/rondagdag/echobot).
 Since I don't own a Parrot Rolling Spider and the PubNub node.js SDK has evolved, I'm trying to make it compatible with both.

 ## Installation